Arminianism: Precursor movements and theological influences

-Emergence
+Dutch Arminianism

 Eyk, Abraham van der (1721).
 Disputes Between Remonstrants and Counter-Remonstrants in 1618.

 Jacobus Arminius (1560–1609) was a Dutch pastor and theologian.
 He was taught by Theodore Beza, Calvin's hand-picked successor, but after examination of the scriptures, he rejected his teacher's theology that it is God who unconditionally elects some for salvation.
 Instead Arminius proposed that the election of God was "of believers", thereby making it conditional on faith.
 Arminius's views were challenged by the Dutch Calvinists, especially Franciscus Gomarus.

 In his Declaration of Sentiments (1608) Arminius presented his theology to magistrates of the States General of the Netherlands in The Hague.
 After his death, Arminius's followers continued to advance his theological vision, crafting the Five articles of Remonstrance (1610), in which they express their points of divergence from the stricter Calvinism of the Belgic Confession.
 This is how Arminius's followers were called Remonstrants, and following a Counter Remonstrance in 1611, Gomarus' followers were called Counter-Remonstrants.

 After some political maneuvering, the Dutch Calvinists were able to convince Prince Maurice of Nassau to deal with the situation.
 Maurice systematically removed Arminian magistrates from office and called a national synod at Dordrecht.
 This Synod of Dort was open primarily to Dutch Calvinists (102 people), while the Arminians were excluded (13 people banned from voting), with Calvinist representatives from other countries (28 people), and in 1618 published a condemnation of Arminius and his followers as heretics.
-The Canons of Dort responded, among other topics, to Arminian doctrines, anticipating their later articulation as the Five points of Calvinism.
+The Canons of Dort responded, among other topics, to Arminian doctrines, anticipating their later articulation as the Five Points of Calvinism.

 Arminians across Holland were removed from office, imprisoned, banished, and sworn to silence.
 Twelve years later, Holland officially granted Arminianism protection as a religion, although animosity between Arminians and Calvinists continued.
 Most of the early Remonstrants followed a classical version of Arminianism.
 However, some of them such as Philipp van Limborch, moved in the direction of semi-Pelagianism and rationalism.